 Fashion is pretty personal, so people are going to wear what they want and what they like.
 I’m not going to lie and say I never judge people or think “ugh, why would anyone wear that?” but I do try to remind myself that everyone is allowed their own opinion and allowed to dress as they please.
 Sometimes I worry I wear things that are too similar all the time, but why not?
 They work for my personality and my body type, so I’m gonna stick with them.
-Honestly, the world would be a pretty boring place if everyone wore exactly what your or I liked all the time.posted about 2 years ago
+Honestly, the world would be a pretty boring place if everyone wore exactly what your or I liked all the time.posted over 3 years ago

 I agree 100%

 I loooove the fact that everyone is different.

 The rant was more towards people who are “cookie” cutter (all the time)

 And it seems that’s what most people want to see, and who gets the votes.

 But yeah, se la vieposted over 3 years ago

 Oh right, I get that!
 Like in high school I didn’t want to stand out from the crowd cuz well high schoolers can be mean, so I wore what was acceptable and popular (Abercrombie shirts, jeans).
 I actually liked them tho, so even tho it was cookie cutter, I made it my own.
 I really hate Abercrombie now, so it’s hard not to make fun of young girls who think it’s “so cool”, but I try to remember what it was like at their age.

 As for the repeats on chictopia, these girls aren’t really on the front page because they’re cookie cutters but because what they’re wearing is popular right now (whatever it may be).
 They get voted there by other users most of the time!
 I don’t get some of the styles, and am pretty sick of some of other styles, but that is how trends go!posted over 3 years ago